Purple Hope Day

-Initiated by Valentina’s devoted parents, and in association with Foster Hope New Zealand, Purple Hope Day celebrates the life of Valentina, while also treating over 100 children in foster care with a truly memorable day of fun.
+Our inaugural Purple Hope Day was proudly celebrated on 21st November 2017, commemorating the third anniversary of the untimely passing of Auckland toddler, Valentina Warren.
+Initiated by Valentina’s devoted parents, and in association with Foster Hope, Purple Hope Day celebrates the life of Valentina whilst treating children in care with a truly memorable day of fun.

-Throughout the year Valentina’s mother Sophia Perera coordinates fund raising initiatives such as movie screenings and premieres, to raise funds to provide an exciting day for foster children in the lead up to Christmas.
+Throughout the year Valentina’s mother Sophia coordinates fundraising initiatives such as movie screenings and premieres, to raise funds to provide an exciting day for children in care in the lead up to Christmas.